FluxIX/PyJsonVisitor/README.md

 The [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) is a structural software pattern which allows the separation of an algorithm from the algorithm's input through the use of contextual event handlers.
 A `BaseAdapter` class provides the contextual event handlers for different [JSON](https://en.wikipedia.org/wiki/JSON) element types and a child class overrides only the event handlers required by the specific algorithm.
 Since each adapter is completely independent and a specific algorithm's implementation is separated from the input JSON elements, multiple adapters can process the same JSON element events in parallel without interferrence.

 ## Usage
-Normal usage would consist of writing an [adapter](#adapters) derived from a `BaseAdapter` to handle the published events, but a [terminal utility](#terminal-utility) has been provided to expose the event sequence for adapter development.
+Normal usage would consist of writing an [adapter](#adapters) derived from a `BaseAdapter` to handle the published events, although two [subscriptions](#subscriptions) have been provided for external subscriber event publishing and a [terminal utility](#terminal-utility) has been provided to expose the event sequence for adapter development.

 ### Adapters
 There are two categories of adapters provided, [simple adapters](#simple-adapters) and [contextual adapters](#contextual-adapters).
 The primary difference between the simple adapters and the contextual adapters are amount of scope data stored through the iteration: the simple adapters do not store scope data while the contextual adapters store scope data applicable to the scope.